Siemensdamm (Berlin U-Bahn)

 Siemensdamm is a station on the Berlin U-Bahn line U7, located in the Spandau district.
 It was opened on 1 October 1980 (designed by R.G.Rümmler) with the line's extension from Richard-Wagner-Platz to Rohrdamm.
 The station is named after an arterial street, which itself is named after Werner von Siemens.
-The company he founded, Siemens AG, has many facilities in the station's surroundings.
+The company he founded, Siemens, has many facilities in the station's surroundings.

 The station is constructed as a "Multi-Purpose Facility".
 It is prepared and partially stocked to be used as an NBC shelter.
 It is specified to sustain 4,332 people for 14 days.
 The next station is Halemweg.